 Variant-specific PCR testing can identify already known viral mutations more quickly and easily.
 The federal Coronavirus Testing Ordinance and Coronavirus Surveillance Ordinance provide the legal framework supporting these procedures.
 The Senate Department for Health and the health departments are in close contact with the Berlin laboratories to monitor the incidence of infection.

 Follow the general recommendations for hygiene that also apply to influenza viruses, for instance:

 - Wash your hands regularly and thoroughly with soap and water for at least 20 seconds

-- Do not sneeze into your hands; rather, cover your mouth with the crook of your arm
+- Do not sneeze or cough into your hands; rather, cover your mouth with the crook of your arm

 - Try not to touch your face with your hands